cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/1-run-prod-docker.md

 * How to prepare a Tendermint Key Management System for a simulated production setup.
 * How to prepare a blockchain genesis with multiple parties.
 * How to launch all that with the help of Docker Compose.
-* How to create a standalone blochain server in a container.
+* How to create a standalone blockchain server in a container.
 * How to create a small faucet to assist with running your CosmJS integration tests.

 </HighlightBox>